-WRF has now an option to stochastically perturb forecasts via a stochastic kinetic-energy backscatter scheme (SKEB, Shutts, 2005, QJRMS).
+Since Version 3.3, WRF has an option to stochastically perturb forecasts via a stochastic kinetic-energy backscatter scheme (SKEB, Shutts, 2005, QJRMS).
 The scheme introduces temporally and spatially correlated perturbations to the rotational wind components and potential temperature modulated by the total dissipation rate.
-In the current version SKEBS 1.0, a spatially and temporally constant dissipation rate is assumed, but future developments will include a flow-dependent dissipation rate.
+In the current version, SKEBS 1.0, a spatially and temporally constant dissipation rate is assumed, but future developments will include a flow-dependent dissipation rate.
 There are several options for the vertical structure of the random pattern generator: barotropic and random phase.
 Details of the scheme are available in Berner et. al, 2011 (MWR, in press).

-The scheme is controlled via the following optional physics namelist parameters, for each domain separately:
+This scheme is controlled via the following physics namelist parameters, for each domain separately: